 Companies are aware of the enormous significance of AI.
 However, there are threat scenarios that are preventing many companies from expanding these technologies.
 Respondents said that hacker attacks and industrial espionage (25.1 percent) represented the biggest threat.
 Another important consideration is the impenetrability of decisions made by AI (23 percent).
 Compliance risks related to data protection and GDPR are also proving to be obstacles for around 22 percent of respondents.

-To view all results in detail and find out more about the possible applications of AI and ML, download the free PDF of the “Machine Learning / Deep Learning 2019” study here.
+To view all results in detail and find out more about the possible applications of AI and ML, download the free PDF of the “Machine Learning / Deep Learning 2019” study here (only available in German).